cncf/kubernetes-community-days/content/events/2020-toronto/_index.md

 # Kubernetes Community Days in Toronto

-We are excited to announce the Kubernetes Community Days in Toronto, is being held on September XX, 2020 -- Join us for a two-days technical conference, filled with thought-provoking talks and networking opportunities.
+We are excited to announce the Kubernetes Community Days in Toronto, is being held on September 21, 2020 -- Join us for a one-day technical conference, filled with thought-provoking talks and networking opportunities.

 # Attending